5.9° overcast clouds

 - More involvement of subject specialists in the workshops, a priority in the school’s improvement plan

 - Parents recognise that the school is inclusive and works with the family to support the students’ individual needs

 These are the areas of development:

-- to further develop links with the Department of Education to pursue apprenticeships, qualifications and careers for students with SEN in the civil service,
+- To further develop links with the Department of Education to pursue apprenticeships, qualifications and careers for pupils with SEND in the civil service

 Woodlane High school is proud of its working relationships with parents and carers.
 We want families to feel comfortable, supported and happy to contact, visit and spend time in school working in partnership with our staff.

-Thanks to the parents who gave up their time to speak with the assessor and to the students and staff who, as always, spoke with enthusiasm about their school.
+Thanks to the parents who gave their time to speak with the assessor and to the pupils and staff who, as always, spoke with enthusiasm about their school.